SivagamiKannan/NBFI-Vehicle-Loan-Repayment/README.md

 **Objective:**
 The objective is to predict whether a client is likely to default on their vehicle loan payment or not.

+**Business UseCase:**
+The predictive model aids the NBFC in addressing the issue by assessing the risk level of new loan applicants.
+If a borrower is likely to default, the NBFC can either reject the application or impose stricter lending conditions, such as higher interest rates or reduced loan amounts.
+This data-driven approach enables the company to make quicker, more informed loan approval decisions.
+By minimizing defaults, the NBFC can enhance profitability by reducing loan losses and sustaining a healthier loan portfolio.